Prospective Student Resources

 What is the purpose of the Physical Therapy Program?

-The primary purpose of the Physical Therapy (PT) Program at the UK College of Health Sciences is to meet the physical therapy needs of Kentuckians and contribute to global needs by developing competent physical therapy practitioners who are critical thinkers, educators, and professionals.
+The purpose of the Physical Therapy Program at the University of Kentucky is foremost to meet the physical therapy needs of Kentucky and contribute to global needs overall by developing competent physical therapy practitioners who are critical thinkers, educators, and professionals who value diversity and inclusivity.

-The PT Program strives to develop practitioners who are knowledgeable, ethical, independent, adaptable, reflective, and service-oriented.
-This practitioner development is accomplished through a variety of mechanisms:
+The Division of Physical Therapy strives to develop patient-centered practitioners who are knowledgeable, ethical, independent and collaborative, adaptable, reflective, effective communicators, and service oriented.
+This practitioner development is accomplished through a wide variety of mechanisms:

 About Our Program

 UK offers a Doctor of Physical Therapy (DPT) entry-level curriculum.
 Students may enter the program following completion of University and professional program required courses.
-A Bachelor's Degree is NOT necessary (but is recommended) for application.
+Students not entering with a bachelor’s degree must be from the University of Kentucky and have completed at least 108 hours and have their UK Core completed.

-For those admitted without a bachelor's degree, a Bachelor of Health Science degree and DPT are awarded upon completion of the program.
-Once accepted, the professional phase requires nine continuous semesters of class work (approximately 120 semester hours)
+Once accepted, the professional phase requires nine continuous semesters of class work (approximately 137 semester hours)

 Religious Holiday Observance